iPruthviRaju/dotnet/solid-principles/README.md

 - Any new functionality should be implemented by added new classed, attributes and methods, instead of changing the current ones or existing ones.
 - The simplest way to apply OCP is to implement the new functionality on new derived classes.
 - Allow clients to access the original class with abstract interface.

+Without OCP:
+- End up testing the entire functionality
+- QA team need to test the entire flow.
+- Costly process for the organization.
+- Breaks the Single Responsibility Principle as well.
+- Maintenance overheads increase on the classes.

 Interface Segregation Principle (ISP):
 - No client should be forced to depend on methods it does not use.